Testimony of Susan L. Harper, Esq.

 Other research indicates that workplace sexual harassment and assault is most prevalent in accommodation, food service and restaurants, retail trade, health care, manufacturing, and administrative support positions.

 Three-quarters of all women working in jobs where they rely on tips for wages report tolerating inappropriate behavior.
-Eighty percent of those working in restaurants -- both women and men -- have experienced harassment from co-workers, including managers
+Eighty percent of those working in restaurants -- both women and men -- have experienced harassment from co-workers, including managers or customers.

 These statistics are troubling.
 It is difficult enough in this world to try to get by on lower wages, but to have to endure sexual harassment as part of your 'silent' job description is truly unjust.